By Ann Donnelly, BSN, RN, MA

 These tests find precancerous cells before they turn into invasive cancer, improving the chances of successful treatment.

 According to the American Cancer Society:

-Consider the HPV vaccine.
+Consider the HPV vaccine for cervical cancer prevention.